Using Vitex (Chasteberry) for Female Fertility

 1. Increases Progesterone Levels

-Vitex can play a huge role in optimizing progesterone levels to prepare you for pregnancy by stimulating the luteinizing hormone (LH), which is responsible for promoting ovulation.
+Vitex can play a huge role in optimising progesterone levels to prepare you for pregnancy by stimulating the luteinising hormone (LH), which promotes ovulation.
 It also encourages the production of corpus luteum.

 2. Re-establishes Cycles